 Multiple probes and frequency

 Google Cloud sends health check probes from multiple redundant systems called probers.
 Probers use specific source IP ranges.
-Google Cloud does not rely on just one prober to implement a health check — multiple probers simultaneously evaluate the instances in instance group backends or the endpoints in NEG backends.
+Google Cloud does not rely on just one prober to implement a health check—multiple probers simultaneously evaluate the instances in instance group backends or the endpoints in zonal NEG backends.
 If one prober fails, Google Cloud continues to track backend health states.

-The interval and timeout settings you configure for a health check
+The interval and timeout settings that you configure for a health

 tcpdump show more frequent probes than your configured settings.